Global strong solutions to a compressible fluid-particle interaction model with density-dependent friction force

 for a fixed constant $r_0>0$.
 It is obvious that

 which together with Plancherel Theorem gives rise to the following lemma. \begin{lem}[see \cite{WW-SCM-2022}] Let $g\in H^2(\mathbb{R}^3)$.
 Then, we have

 for some constant $C>0$. \end{lem}

-{\bf Acknowledgements:} Li and Ni are supported by NSFC (Grant No. 12331007).
-And Li is also supported by the “333 Project" of Jiangsu Province.
+{\bf Acknowledgements:} The authors are very grateful to the reviewer for his/her constructive comments and helpful suggestions, which considerably improved the earlier version of this paper.
+Li and Ni are supported by NSFC (Grant No. 12331007).
+Li is also supported by the “333 Project" of Jiangsu Province.
 Wu is supported by the Basic Science (Natural Science) Research Project of Colleges and Universities of Jiangsu Province (Grant No. 24KJD110004) and Shandong Provincial Natural Science Foundation (Grant No. ZR2024MA078).